Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

 Improve [Testing Guidelines](testing_guidelines.md)

 #### Code style
-Code is formatted according to the [black](https://github.com/psf/black) code style and validated before changes are merged.
+Code is formatted according to the [black](https://github.com/psf/black) code style and validated by github before changes are merged.
 Therefore to avoid manually trying to satisfy the automated check, we recommend installing `black` locally and running it before committing changes.
 Their site describes editor integrations that may simplify this.
 Additionally, if using `tox`, the installation and formatting will be handled automatically, so no extra work is necessary.